NovaLynxie/LynxBot-Neo/README.md

-# Simple Discord Bot Framework
-A simple discord bot framework that is flexible and built to your needs.
+# LynxBot "Neo"
+My personal DiscordJS bot.
 Built to run on Discord.JS v14.
 ## Dependencies
 - NodeJS v16 or above
 - Any code editor of your choice (or text file editor if you prefer that)
+- windows-build-tools (for windows only!)

 ## Getting Started
 To get started writing your discord bot with this framework, install the required dependencies above.